sagemath/trac_to_gh/Issue 9335.md

 # Issue 9335: linear independence of points on an elliptic curve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9335

 Original creator: jen